SAP-samples/teched2022-DA181/README.md

 - [Setup Replication from SAP HANA Platform to SAP HANA Cloud](exercises/ex2/)
 - [Calcview Modeling with Business Application Studio](exercises/Steps_SAP_BAS/)
 - [Modify Calculation view and trigger update to SAP HANA Cloud](exercises/Steps_SAP_BAS/)

+## How to install and setup the SAP HANA Platform outside the TechEd live workshop
+- Installation of SAP HANA Express Edition

+## How to install and configure cloud connector outside the TechEd live workshop
+- Installation of SAP HANA Express Edition

 ## How to obtain support